VertaAI/modeldb/dockerbuild/README.md

     ModelDB stores its data in MongoDB.

-    *Note: If you have an existing MongoDB server you would like to use, you can skip this part and substitute the hostname or IP of your MongoDB server for `mongo` in the next step.*
+    *Note1: If you have an existing MongoDB server you would like to use, you can skip this part and substitute the hostname or IP of your MongoDB server for `mongo` in the next step.*

-    *If you would like to host ModelDB from the same host as MongoDB, we recommend you switch to running MongoDB as a Docker container as detailed in this step or [install ModelDB without Docker](../README.md#manualsetup).
+    *Note2: If you would like to host ModelDB from the same host as MongoDB, we recommend you switch to running MongoDB as a Docker container as detailed in this step or [install ModelDB without Docker](../README.md#manualsetup).
 Reaching localhost from inside of a Docker container is an advanced Docker networking topic and is especially complicated on non-Linux hosts.*

     ```bash
         # Mongo server